JasonYuan869/AutoWaifuClaimer/README.md

 * Cannot react to kakera
   * This is because Mudae uses a custom kakera emoji that cannot be entered from the keyboard
 * May potentially break if people spam the bot or the channel
+* Will attempt claim regardless of having a claim ready

 ## Requirements
 See [`requirements.txt`](./requirements.txt)